 Areas of Research

-His most recent research has focused on Turkey’s foreign relations with the EU and the Middle East.
-He is also interested in Greece’s current financial crisis.
+His research interests are interdisciplinary, but are mainly focused on the field of International Political Economy (IPE).
+He is particularly interested in researching topics related to financial crises and globalization--in particular the implications of the globalization process on economic/financial integration, interdependence, international conflict, and cooperation.
 Before joining AUIS, Sümer taught multiple economics, political economy, international relations, international business, and political science courses in South Carolina and Virginia.

 "Political and Institutional Roots of the Greek Debt Crisis" Middle East Review of Public Administration (MERPA) V(1)1 (2015)